Indian cuisine: Tamil Nadu

 Tamil Nadu is noted for its deep belief that serving food to others is a service to humanity, as is common in many regions of India.
 The region has a rich cuisine involving both traditional non-vegetarian and vegetarian dishes.

-Tamil food is characterised by its use of rice, legumes, and lentils, along with distinct aromas and flavours achieved by the blending of spices such as mustard, curry leaves, tamarind, coriander, ginger, garlic, chili pepper, cinnamon, clove, cardamom, cumin, nutmeg, coconut and rose water.
+Tamil food is characterised by its use of rice, legumes, and lentils, along with distinct aromas and flavours achieved by the blending of spices such as mustard, curry leaves, tamarind, coriander, ginger, garlic, chilli pepper, cinnamon, clove, cardamom, cumin, nutmeg, coconut and rose water.

 The traditional way of eating involves being seated on the floor, having the food served on a plantain leaf, and using the right hand to eat.
 After the meal the plantain leaf is discarded but becomes food for free-ranging cattle and goats.

 A meal (called saapadu) consists of rice with other typical Tamil dishes on a plantain leaf.
 A typical Tamilian would eat on a plantain leaf as it is believed to give a different flavour and taste to food.
 Also growing in popularity are stainless-steel trays, plates with a selection of different dishes in small bowls.

-Tamil food is characterized by tiffin, which is a light food taken for breakfast or dinner, and meals which are usually taken during lunch.
+Tamil food is characterised by tiffin, which is a light food taken for breakfast or dinner, and meals which are usually taken during lunch.
 The word "curry" is derived from the Tamil kari, meaning something similar to "sauce".

 Southern regions such as Tirunelveli, Madurai, Paramakudi, Karaikudi, Chettinad and Kongu Nadu are noted for their spicy non-vegetarian dishes.
 Dosa, idli, pongal and biryani are some of the popular dishes that are eaten with chutney and sambar.
 Fish and other seafoods are also very popular, because the state is located on the coast.
 Chicken and goat meat are the predominantly consumed meats in Tamil Nadu.